uhh-lt/kaldi-tuda-de/README.md

 The corpus can be downloaded [here](http://ltdata1.informatik.uni-hamburg.de/kaldi_tuda_de/german-speechdata-package-v2.tar.gz).
 The license is [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/).
 The run.sh script expects to find the corpus data extracted in data/wav/ and will download it for you automatically, if it does not find the data.

+Newer recipes also make use of [SWC data](https://nats.gitlab.io/swc/).

 ### German language texts

 Preprocessed read sentences from the [German Wikipedia](https://de.wikipedia.org/), the [European Parliament Proceedings Parallel Corpus](http://www.statmt.org/europarl/) and a crawled corpus of direct speech can be found [here](http://ltdata1.informatik.uni-hamburg.de/kaldi_tuda_de/German_sentences_8mil_filtered_maryfied.txt.gz)